-On a system that is powered-on to partition standby, this phase is entered upon power-on, and exited when the partition manager and hypervisor have been loaded and become fully operational in system memory.
-The end of this phase is indicated when LPAR displays on the operator panel.
-At this point, the server can start multiple logical partitions which would be activated through the HMC graphical user interface.
+On a system that is powered-on to partition standby, this phase is entered upon power-on, and exited when the partition manager and supervisor have been loaded and become fully operational in system memory.
+The end of this phase is indicated by LPAR on the operator panel.
+At this point, the server is capable of starting multiple logical partitions, which would be activated through the HMC graphical user interface.